nautobot/nautobot-app-ssot/docs/dev/jobs.md

 ## Creating a New Nautobot App

 To start building your own SSoT integration, you first need a project as well as the accompanying development environment.
 Network to Code provides the [Cookiecutter Nautobot App](https://github.com/nautobot/cookiecutter-nautobot-app) to make this as easy as possible for you.
-Check out the README of that project and bake a `nautobot-app` cookie.
+Check out the README of that project and bake a `nautobot-app-ssot` cookie.

 Resume this tutorial whenever you have a folder on your development device with an up and running development environment.